SSchoepfer/SSchoepfer.github.io/_posts/2019-11-11-Cpl-Michael-J-Schoepfer.md

 Corporal Michael J Schoepfer was the smartest, strongest, most kind person in my life, ever.
 He would always be ready to teach me something, lend me a book, tell a funny story, or share some music that he was into.

-Here he is in Afghanistan in October of 2010
+Here he is in Afghanistan in October of 2010, being a bad-ass American hero during Operation Enduring Freeedom.

 Insert photo :
 []

-Two months before this photo was taken, he had performed in
+Two months before this photo was taken, his performance on the battlefield earned him the Marines Achievement medal.